delta-io/delta/PROTOCOL.md

 As such, additional statistics can be added for a path already present in the table by adding it again.

 The `remove` action includes a timestamp that indicates when the removal occurred.
-Physical deletion of the file can happen lazily after some user-specified time threshold.
+Physical deletion of the file can happen lazily after some user-specified expiration time threshold.
 This delay allows concurrent readers to continue to execute against a stale snapshot of the data.
-This tombstone should be maintained in the state of the table until after the threshold has been crossed.
+A `remove` action should remain in the state of the table as a _tombstone_ until it has expired.
+A tombstone expires when the table version timestamo

 Since actions within a given Delta file are not guaranteed to be applied in order, it is not valid for multiple file operations with the same path to exist in a single version.